 This TSP offers a menu of 58 projects that can be selected as funding sources become available or as adjacent improvements are made.
-Recognizing that current funding resources are not sufficient for implementing all of the city improvements, the project list was further divided into fiscally constrained improvements/projects, which have a reasonable likelihood of being funded with existing sources, and non-fiscally constrained improvements/projects, which have a reasonable likelihood of being funded mew funding sources for implementation.
+Recognizing that current funding resources are not sufficient for implementing all of the city improvements, the project list was further divided into fiscally constrained improvements/projects, which have a reasonable likelihood of being funded with existing sources, and non-fiscally constrained improvements/projects, which would require new funding sources for implementation.
 29 projects were identified as fiscally constrained.
 The result is approximately \$13,781,000 in city-funded projects.